-Use this command to open an existing ModFit LT report document.
+Use this command to open one or more existing ModFit LT report documents.
 Choosing this option will display the File Open dialog to select file(s) to open.

 A Report document contains an analysis of data and additional report objects that you add to the document.